Hysteroscopy is the exam of the

 the type of anesthesia you have.
 If your provider used general anesthesia or a sedative,

-he or she will track your blood pressure, pulse, and breathing until they are stable and
+your provider will track your blood pressure, pulse, and breathing until they are

-you are alert.
+and you are alert.
 When stable, you will be discharged home.
-Hysteroscopy is most often done
+Hysteroscopy is most

 Otherwise, you won’t need any special care after a hysteroscopy.